kekyo/FSharp.Control.FusionTasks/README.md

   acs.Async
 ```

-### TIPS: Must adding annotation for arguments if using it async workflow:
+### TIPS: We have to add annotation for arguments if using it async workflow:

 ``` fsharp
 let asyncInner arg0 = async {